semuconsulting/PyGPSClient/README.md

 * Provides [NTRIP](#ntripconfig) and [SPARTN](#spartnconfig) client facilities.
 * Can serve as an [NTRIP base station](#basestation) with a compatible receiver (e.g. ZED-F9P).
 * While not intended to be a direct replacement, the application supports most of the UBX configuration functionality in u-blox's Windows-only [u-center &copy;](https://www.u-blox.com/en/product/u-center) tool (*only public-domain features are supported*).
+* Also supports proprietary NMEA configuration functionality for Quectel LG290P and compatible devices.

 ![full app screenshot ubx](https://github.com/semuconsulting/PyGPSClient/blob/master/images/app.png?raw=true)